I create multimedia resources that help people have constructive conversations about difficult topics.

 - Co-directing the film’s interactive companion piece It Was Me, which won the inaugural Golden Sheaf Award for Digital Media at the 2018 Yorkton Film Festival and was nominated for a 2019 Canadian Screen Award for Best Original Interactive Production

 I’ve done this kind of work for other films, like the NFB’s Status Quo?
 The Unfinished Business of Feminism in Canada and groundbreaking 2018 documentary Slut or Nut: The Diary of a Rape Trial, about Mandi Gray’s ordeal pursuing justice for her rape through the courts.
-Want to hire me to get people talking about your film?
-Head on down to Contact.

 Panel 2

 As co-founder of Drunk Feminist Films (DFF), I co-produce lighthearted events and media that use a tongue-in-cheek drinking game and cocktail-fuelled feminist commentary to tease apart the tropes of mainstream movies.
-DFF hosts campus-based educational screenings alongside our regularly sold-out public events across Toronto.

 DFF has been covered by outlets like the Globe & Mail, CBC, NOW, BuzzFeed and VIBE.
 We’ve been described as “the exact opposite of what is expected in the traditional theatregoing experience,” and as “one of the happiest, safest, funnest spaces I’ve ever experienced.”
 I’m so proud: we started out hosting legally questionable screenings in the backs of sushi houses in 2013, and now we host our flagship event at the gorgeous 650-seat Hot Docs Ted Rogers Cinema.
 You should join us sometime.